instructure/canvas-lms/doc/api/sis_csv.md

 should be removed.
 Using `change_threshold=10` will then not perform diffing if the files being compared are greater than 10% different.
 The threshold can be set to help prevent removing objects unintentionally.
-When set and the file is over 10% different it will be the same as if `diffing_remaster_data_set=true`.
+When set and the file is over 10% different, the entire import file will be applied instead of diffing against a previous batch and this batch will not be used for diffing any future batches.
 The change_threshold can be set to any integer between 1 and 100.

 change_threshold also impacts batch mode.